DarianRushworth/JarmkeFrontend/README.md

 ### Planning under went
 The first meeting, we gathered and spoke about the processes she would like her site to have and the information she would like available.
 After this I created my backend project board [BackendBoard](https://github.com/DarianRushworth/JarmkeBackend/projects/1) , to plan out the information I needed from Kristina, and double check the placements of the authentication routers.
+I used 6 models with two join tables, which you can see within this [DatabaseDiagram](https://dbdiagram.io/d/5f313f2f08c7880b65c5b6f9)

 ### Backend Technologies
 * Sequelize